hyperledger-labs/fabric-token-sdk/docs/services.md

      understood by the ledger backend.
 The leader sends the token transaction, stripped from all private data, to the `Approvers` that validate it and translate it.
      The approvers send back the translated token transaction signed.
 We call these `approvals`.
-     The leader attaches to the token transaction the approvals.
+     The leader attaches the approvals to the token transaction.
    - `Distribute the Approvals`.
 The leader sends the full token transaction, containing also the approvals, to all involved business parties.

 3. `Commit`.
 The Token Transaction is fully formed and can be committed.
 The leader sends the token transaction to the ledger backend